naveen790/paperbot/README.md

-PaperBot is a metasearch engine that blends the top web search results from Google, Microsoft and Citeseer.
+PaperBot is a simple python webcrawler metasearch engine that blends the top web search results from Google Scholar, Microsoft Academic and Citeseer.